UK ditches ban on 'legal but harmful' online content in favour of free speech | Technology

 UK ditches ban on 'legal but harmful' online content in favour of free speech

-It would also avoid the risk of platforms taking down legitimate posts to avoid sanctions.
-Digital Secretary Michelle Donelan said she aimed to stop unregulated social media platforms damaging children.
+FREE PASS The opposition Labour Party said replacing the "prevention of harm" with an emphasis on free speech undermined the bill's purpose.

-"I will bring a strengthened Online Safety Bill back to Parliament which will allow parents to see and act on the dangers sites pose to young people," she said.
-"It is also freed from any threat that tech firms or future governments could use the laws as a licence to censor legitimate views."
-Britain, like the European Union and other countries, has been grappling with the problem of legislating to protect users, and in particular children, from harmful user-generated content on social media platforms without damaging free speech.
+"Removing 'legal but harmful' gives a free pass to abusers and takes the public for a ride," said Lucy Powell, Labour's culture spokesperson.
+"The government has bowed to vested interests, over keeping users and consumers safe."
+The government, however, said the bill, which returns to parliament next month, put the onus on tech companies to take down material that was illegal or was in breach of their own terms of service.

-The revised Online Safety Bill, which returns to parliament next month, puts the onus on tech companies to take down material in breach of their own terms of service and to enforce their user age limits to stop children circumventing authentication methods, the government said.
-If users were likely to encounter controversial content such as the glorification of eating disorders, racism, anti-Semitism or misogyny not meeting the criminal threshold, the platform would have to offer tools to help adult users avoid it, it said.
+If users were likely to encounter controversial content such as the glorification of eating disorders, racism, anti-Semitism or misogyny not meeting the criminal threshold, the platform would have to offer tools to help avoid it, it said.
+Donelan said specific types of harmful material could also be outlawed, compelling social media companies to tackle it or face large fines.

-Only if platforms failed to uphold their own rules or remove criminal content could a fine of up to 10% of annual turnover apply.
-Britain said late on Saturday that a new criminal offence of assisting or encouraging self-harm online would be included in the bill. ($1 = 0.8317 pounds)
+"We all agree that stuff should be illegal, let's make it illegal," she told BBC News, adding that the government had already pledged to make the promotion of self harm unlawful. ($1 = 0.8317 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)